Since I moved to Seattle six months ago, I’ve frequently been asked one question.

 When it is sunny, hardly a place compares to Seattle.
 The blue water of Puget Sound with green trees surrounding it white snow-topped mountains in the distance.
 Every time I see it I have a glimmer of hope.

 Mt.
 Rainier, when it appears, is a thing of beauty.
 Few mountains stand alone in such stark fashion.
 Its glaciated cap towering above the city, even as it stands 100 miles away.
-If I had write an equation for my attitude toward Seattle, it would be a direct inverse of how much of Rainier I can see on that day.
+If I had write an equation for my attitude toward Seattle, my enjoyment of it would be equal to the percent of Mr. Rainier I can see on that day.

 For my family, we have direct family here.
 That is what drew us.
 My wife’s sister is here with her family, including young boys similar in age to ours.
 Since they are both full time moms, they are able to see & help each other.